powerofknowing/adfsec/adf-security-baseline.md

 ### 5.1 Run automated vulnerability scanning tools
 * Enable Advanced Data Security for Azure SQL Database and follow recommendations from Azure Security Center on performing vulnerability assessments on your Azure SQL Servers.

-* If running Integration Runtime in an Azure Virtual Machine (VM), follow recommendations from Azure Security Center on performing vulnerability assessments on VMs.
+* IF running IR in Azure VM, follow recommendations from Azure Security Center on performing vulnerability assessments on VMs.

 ### 5.2 Deploy automated operating system patch management solution
 * If running  Integration Runtime in an Azure Virtual Machine (VM), use the Azure Update Management solution to manage updates and patches for VMs.

 ### 5.3 Deploy automated patch management solution for third-party software titles
-* If running Integration Runtime in an Azure Virtual Machine (VM), you may use a third-party patch management solution.
+* IF running IR in Azure VM, you may use a third-party patch management solution.

 ### 5.4 Compare back-to-back vulnerability scans
 * If running Integration Runtime on an Azure Virtual Machine, export scan results at consistent intervals and compare the results to verify that vulnerabilities have been remediated.